shadowystupidcoder/Newest-Raydium-LP-Remove-FAST-and-SPL-TOKEN-CREATION-BUNDLER.-EASY-SOL-TOKEN./README.md

-## UPDATED FOR THE NEW PROGRAM ("CPMMoo8L3F4NbTegBCKVNunggL7H1ZpdTHKxQB5qKP1C").
-Remove Raydium LP.
-Very fast.
+## UPDATED FOR THE NEW PROGRAM:

+## CPMMoo8L3F4NbTegBCKVNunggL7H1ZpdTHKxQB5qKP1C

 1. npm install